We are excited to share with you what we have been up to this year, and to provide a sneak peek at our plans for 2019!

-EXIT Realty Homeward Bound is proud to announce our 9th Annual Charity Golf Outing to help benefit Broome County Habitat for Humanity.
+EXIT Realty Homeward Bound is proud to announce our 11th Annual Charity Golf Outing to help benefit Broome County Habitat for Humanity was a great success.
 In keeping with the belief that every person is entitled to home ownership, EXIT Realty International has donated over $2.75 million to this great charity internationally and over $30K locally.
 This is your opportunity to help us help them.
 Please form a team or consider being a hole sponsor.
 Visit: http://www.golfwithexit.com

 Broome-Tioga BOCES students are busy building a structure destined to become a home for a local family in need through a new partnership.
 Broome-Tioga BOCES students to learn real-world skills by building a Broome County Habitat for Humanity home under the leadership of their teachers and Habitat for Humanity's Core Crew.